With Magento End of Life, there is no official support of Magento 1.x now.

 This includes configuration and scripts for migrating from Magento 1 Community Edition to Magento 2 Enterprise Edition.

 For Magento 1 Enterprise Edition to Magento 2 Enterprise Edition, use this command:

 <Magento 2 root dir>/vendor/magento/data-migration-tool/etc/ee-to-ee

-Note: Before migrating any data and settings, create a config.xml file in the relevant directory.
+Note: Before migration of any data and settings to Magento 2, create a config.xml file in the relevant directory.

 <source> <database host=“localhost” name=“Magento1-DB-name” user=“DB-username” password=“DB-password” /> </source> <destination> <database host=“localhost” name=”Magento2-DB-name” user=“DB-username” password=“DB-password” /> </destination> </options>

 <source> : has Magento 1’s database information <destination> : has relevant information of Magento 2 <crypt_key> : encryption key of Magento 1 which can be found inin <key> tag for <Magento 1 rootdir>/app/etc/local.xml file.

 Use the Data Migration Tool to migrate settings from Magento 1 to Magento 2.